The Fool's Errand: Gameplay

 The game is structured as a storybook divided into five parts, each containing a large number of different chapters; the storybook can be paged through and read as continuous prose on screen.
 However, not every chapter is available at the start of the game, and those chapters which are available are not consecutive.
 Many chapters have a puzzle (called an enchantment) associated with them; completing such a puzzle unlocks further chapter(s).
-Every chapter is named after a tarot card in either the Major Arcana or the Minor Arcana.
+Many of the chapters are named after a tarot card in either the Major Arcana or the Minor Arcana.

 Frequently, the puzzles are designed in such a way that the result of the puzzle leads logically into the unlocked chapter; for example, the player may complete an acrostic puzzle which results in the phrase "No Ship", which then unlocks part of the story in which a watchman indeed reports that no ship has been sighted and deals with the consequences.
 Other puzzles feature pictures which portray parts of the story or even clues to other puzzles.

 The first chapter, The Sun, features the puzzle The Sun's Map.
 This is a jigsaw puzzle with one piece for every chapter in the story; each puzzle piece appears only when the appropriate chapter is unlocked.
 Each piece contains a symbol representing the chapter from which it came, plus part of a continuous path which flows through all pieces in the order in which they are mentioned in the narrative.
 Once the map is successfully completed, other designs on the map become active click targets and can be used as clues or processes to decipher the true final puzzle: The Book Of Thoth, hidden within the chapter The High Priestess, which requires the reader to peruse the entire story as continuous prose and identify a number of phrases hidden within the narrative.